durdenx/graphql-mesh-json-schema/readme.md

 ## Bug description

-I can't put twice a response schema in the .meshrc.
-For example if I create or update a user it return me the same json response.
+I can't use twice a requestSchema in the .meshrc.

 ## To reproduce